grpc/proposal/A71-xds-fallback.md

 ## Proposal

-gRPC code should use fallback iff both:
+gRPC code should use fallback if the following conditions hold:

 * There had been a failure during resource retrieval, as described in [A57]:
     - Connection to the data plane fails.